 It uses no agents and no additional custom security infrastructure, so it's easy to deploy - and most importantly, it uses a very simple language (YAML, in the form of Ansible Playbooks) that allows you to describe your automation jobs in a way that approaches plain English.”

 In other words - by having a simple YAML file describing a “playbook”, we can easily deploy changes to our server without drilling deep into the system.
 Ansible will do this for us.
-It contains a large amount of different modules which should be enough, for example, to quickly secure a “fresh” machine.
+It contains a lot of different modules which should be enough to - say - quickly secure a “fresh” machine.

 All right, now you’re ready to rustle up your first playbook!

-Ansible allows you to create a complex yet, at the same time, clean configuration that can be applied to multiple machines simultaneously.
+Ansible allows you to create a complex yet clean configuration that can be applied to multiple machines simultaneously.
 This configuration includes playbooks, roles, inventory files, group vars, host vars, tags and other neat solutions.
-We will only focus here on playbook and inventory, because these are the bare necessities when it comes to using Ansible.
-If you want to use other aspects of Ansible, go right ahead :) there is a very nice documentation of how to use all of these things here.
+We will only focus here on playbook and inventory because these are the bare necessities when it comes to using Ansible.
+If you want to use other aspects of Ansible, go right ahead :) there is a very nice documentation on how to use all of these things here.